Stratification and rectifiability of harmonic map flows via tangent measures: Introduction

-\begin{itemize} \item In Section \ref{Preliminaries}, we gather key concepts related to suitable solutions of harmonic map flows, including the monotonicity formula, partial regularity theory, compactness properties, and blow-up results. \item In Section \ref{QuantitativeStratification}, we introduce the fundamentals of quantitative spatial stratification with essential supporting lemmas. \item In Section \ref{Reifenbergtype}, we examine Reifenberg-type theorems from geometric measure theory. \item In Section \ref{L2best}, we present $ L^2 $-best approximation results, highlighting their connections to Reifenberg-type theorems and the monotonicity formula. \item In Section \ref{CoveringLemmas}, we derive several covering lemmas based on findings from previous sections, which are vital in proving the main theorems. \item Finally, in Section \ref{ProofofMainTheorems}, we utilize the covering lemmas from Section \ref{CoveringLemmas} to finalize the proofs of the main theorems. \end{itemize}
+We organize this paper as follows.
+In Section \ref{Preliminaries}, we gather some key concepts related to suitable solutions, including the monotonicity formula, partial regularity theory, compactness properties, and blow-up results.
+In Section \ref{QuantitativeStratification}, we introduce the fundamentals of quantitative spatial stratification.
+In Section \ref{CoveringLemmas}, we derive several covering results which are vital to proving the main theorems.
+In Section \ref{Reifenbergtype}, we recall the Reifenberg-type theorems from geometric measure theory.
+In Section \ref{L2best}, we present the $ L^2 $-best approximation results, highlighting their connections to Reifenberg-type theorems and the monotonicity formula.
+In Section \ref{DichotomySection}, we establish several useful preliminary results, which are then used in Section \ref{ProofofCoverSection} to complete the proof of the key covering lemma stated in Section \ref{CoveringLemmas}.
+Finally, in Section \ref{ProofofMainTheorems}, we use the covering lemmas of Section \ref{CoveringLemmas} to finalize the proofs of the main theorems.